 Atlas exports individual files containing orthorectified 32-bit floating-point GeoTIFFs of each vegetation index selected (NDVI, NDRE, and OSAVI).
 These can then be imported into GIS applications to modify symbology and analyze spatial and temporal trends in index values.

 A multi-band, full spatial resolution, orthorectified GeoTIFF (16-bit), projected into the local UTM zone, perfect for importing into GIS applications like ArcMap or QGIS.
-The image contains four to five bands, depending on the source data (Sequoia or RedEdge respectively).
+The image contains five bands.

 The band order is: Blue, Green, Red, RedEdge, and Near-Infrared.
 Since most applications expect the first three bands of each image to be RGB, the band order may need to be adjusted within the application to visualize the natural color bands appropriately (switch bands one and three: BGR -> RGB).